Kirosoft/celestial_engine/plan.md

 5. Parallel worker strategy using per-worker dynamic port + isolated server spawn (remove workers:1 bottleneck).

 Result: Provides confidence that repository + API stack behave correctly end-to-end across core graph operations, integrity repair, and validation pathways.

+2025-09-12 Enhancement: Added rename propagation test ensuring that when a node with inbound edges is renamed, all source nodes' outgoing edge targetIds are updated to the new id (no stale references).
+Strengthens correctness guarantees around node identity changes.